-Program Minimum High School Requirements Other Requirements Bachelor of Computer and Networking Engineering Technology Fulfillment of high school equivalency requirement of the Ministry of Education in the UAE: • A minimum overall average score of 10 out of 20 , , , , , , , , , , , , , , , , , , , , Bachelor of Science in Electrical Engineering- Mechatronics Bachelor of Science in Electrical Engineering-Telecommunication Fulfillment of high school equivalency requirement of the Ministry of Education in the UAE: • A minimum overall average score of 12 out of 20 Requirement Minimum of 1100 Score in EmSAT in English Language or 5.0 in Academic IELTS/Equivalent.
+Program Minimum High School Requirements Other Requirements Bachelor of Computer and Networking Engineering Technology Fulfillment of high school equivalency requirement of the Ministry of Education in the UAE: • A minimum overall average score of 10 out of 20 Bachelor of Science in Electrical Engineering- Mechatronics Bachelor of Science in Electrical Engineering-Telecommunication Fulfillment of high school equivalency requirement of the Ministry of Education in the UAE: • A minimum overall average score of 12 out of 20 Requirement Minimum of 1100 Score in EmSAT in English Language or 5.0 in Academic IELTS/Equivalent.
 Mathematics Requirement Minimum score of 12 in the Bachelor of Science in Electrical Engineering - Electronics Mathematics; orMinimum of 800 score in EmSAT in Mathematics.

 Program Minimum High School Requirements Other Requirements Physics Requirement Minimum score of 12 in Physics, or Minimum of 800 score in EmSAT in Physics.
-Bachelor of Science in Computer Science Bachelor of Science in Software Design Bachelor of Science in Cyber Fulfillment of high school equivalency requirement of the Ministry of Education in the UAE: • A minimum overall average score of 10 out of 20 English Language Proficiency Requirement • Minimum of 1100 Score in EmSAT in Security Science Requirement Minimum Score of 10 in one Science subject (Physics, Biology or Chemistry), or Minimum 700 score in EmSAT in one Science Subject (Physics, Biology or Chemistry).
+Bachelor of Science in Computer Science Fulfillment of high school equivalency requirement of the Ministry of Education in the UAE: • A minimum overall average score of 10 out of 20 Requirement • Minimum of 1100 Score in EmSAT in Bachelor of Science in Software Design Mathematics Requirement Minimum score of 10 in the Mathematics; or Minimum of 700 score in EmSAT in Bachelor of Science in Cyber Security Mathematics.
+Science Requirement Minimum Score of 10 in one Science subject (Physics, Biology or Chemistry), or Minimum 700 score in EmSAT in one Science Subject (Physics, Biology or Chemistry).